-It usually takes about a week or two to make a full recovery from adenoid or tonsil removal, but this varies between individuals, so it's important to follow your surgeon's advice.
+It usually takes about a week or two to make a full recovery from adenoid or tonsil removal.
+However, this varies between individuals, so it's important to follow your surgeon's advice.
 Rest for this time and stay at home.
 Keep away from crowded and smoky places, and from people with coughs and colds.

-If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
-Your surgeon may prescribe you stronger painkillers as well as antibiotics.
+You may find that you feel discomfort for up to a week to 10 days after your tonsil removal.
+It’s not unusual for your pain to increase for up to six days after the operation.
+If you need pain relief you can take over-the-counter painkillers such as paracetamol or ibuprofen.
+Your surgeon may prescribe you stronger painkillers, as well as antiemetics (medicines that help stop you feeling sick).
+There’s no strong evidence that antibiotics will benefit you after tonsil removal.
 Always ask your doctor or pharmacist for advice and read the patient information leaflet that comes with your medicine.

 Try to drink enough fluids and eat normally.
+Eating normally will help your throat to heal.
 If it's uncomfortable to eat, it may help to take a painkiller (such as paracetamol) half an hour before meals.
 Don't take aspirin as it may cause bleeding.
-See our frequently asked questions for more information.
+See our FAQs for more information about eating and drinking.

 Your throat may look white as your skin heals.
 If you notice any bleeding from your throat or nose, contact your GP or hospital immediately.

 As with every procedure, there are some risks associated with having your adenoids and tonsils removed.
-We have not included the chance of these happening as they are specific to you and differ for every person.
+We haven’t said how likely these are to happen as they are specific to you and differ for every person.
 Ask your surgeon to explain how these risks apply to you.

 Side-effects are the unwanted but mostly temporary effects you may get after having the procedure.
 Common side-effects include:

 Complications are when problems occur during or after the operation.
 The possible complications of any operation include an unexpected reaction to the anaesthetic or an infection.
-Specific complications of operations to remove the adenoids and/or tonsils are uncommon, but include:
+Specific complications of operations to remove the adenoids and/or tonsils are uncommon.
+They include the following.

 For answers to frequently asked questions on this topic, see FAQs.